-Sprockets – Sprockets are made to size on site from uPVC and fixed securely and level to the rafter feet.
+Sprockets – Sprockets are made to size on-site from uPVC and fixed securely and level to the rafter feet.
 This then provides a fixing point upon which to mount the fascia and soffit.
 Once aligned and levelled, the sprockets guarantee the fascia remains straight and true for years after the installation is complete.

 Ventilation – Vents can either be cut into the soffit when manufactured or fixed to the top of the fascia board before it is installed which is likely to be the cheaper and neater option.
-Ventilation is essential to allow your roof timbers to breathe and prevent the build up of moisture.
+Ventilation is essential to allow your roof timbers to breathe and prevent the build-up of moisture.

 Roofguard Eaves Protector – Inserted under the bottom roof tiles, the eaves guard protects the often damaged bottom end of felt in your roof and curves into the guttering, preventing any rainwater running behind the fascia board or guttering.

-Birdcomb – Installed where appropriate, this helps prevent birds from nesting in your roof, by blocking any voids which lie between the tile and top edge of fascia.
+Birdcomb – Installed where appropriate, this helps prevent birds from nesting in your roof, by blocking any voids which lie between the tile and top edge of the fascia.